jaswingumpella/codevision/PRD.md

    * Entities, tables, PKs, relationships
 5. **Sequence Diagrams (Call Flow)**

-   * Call chains traced across methods
+   * Call chains traced across individual methods (no more class-only fallbacks).
+Every arrow label is derived from the invoked method name (e.g., `OrderService.validate()`), and self-calls render as loops on the originating lifeline.
    * Internal calls between first-party classes (highlighted) and external classes (dimmed)
    * Outbound service calls (e.g. via `RestTemplate`, `WebClient`, Feign)
    * Cycle-safe:

      * If a method call repeats within the current traversal path, insert a `"(cyclic reference...)"` node rather than recurse
    * Generated per endpoint so every REST/SOAP/legacy operation gets its own visualisation and call-flow summary (labelled `HTTP_METHOD pathOrOperation`).
 Metadata captures whether the diagram includes codeviz2 externals, making it easy for the UI to offer a toggle between internal-only and “full” flows.
+DAO arrows into the shared “Database” participant display the concrete repository method list (e.g., `findById(), save(), delete()`) so reviewers understand which persistence operations fire inside the step.
-   * When we cannot infer edges from the call graph (e.g., tiny projects), we fall back to heuristics (Controller→Service→Repository→Entity) so the diagram still communicates directionality.
+   * If the call graph truly lacks a method edge (reflection or dynamic proxies), we stop the branch instead of emitting placeholder “call” arrows so diagrams stay trustworthy.

 **Outputs**